The Sacral Center in Human Design

 Life Force, Energy, and What It Means to Truly Rest

-The Sacral Center is the engine of life force — and understanding how it functions in your chart reorganizes a great deal of what most people take for granted about energy.
+The Sacral Center is the engine of life force, and understanding how it functions in your chart reorganizes a great deal of what most people take for granted about energy.

 What the Sacral Center Is

-Its function is the generation of life force energy — the vital energy that powers work, creativity, sexuality, and the sustained capacity to engage with life.
 Biologically, it corresponds to the reproductive organs, and its themes are deeply tied to survival, perpetuation, and the cyclical nature of energy itself.
 Generation and degeneration, availability and exhaustion, the capacity to respond and the need to rest — all of these live here.

 When the Sacral Center Is Defined

 Roughly 70% of people have a defined Sacral Center.
-This means they have consistent, renewable access to life force energy — a motor that regenerates through use and rest, designed to be engaged fully and then allowed to discharge completely before sleep.
+This means they have consistent, renewable access to life force energy, a motor that regenerates through use and rest, designed to be engaged fully and then allowed to discharge completely before sleep.

 When the Sacral Center Is Open or Undefined